 Cuvier’s opposition to evolution was later blamed in France for the fact that British scientists got to the theory of evolution by natural selection before French scientists.
 For some time Cuvier was portrayed as not truly a French scientist – after all, he had been educated in Germany, which, according to stereotypes, meant he was merely a collector of facts, rigid, and authoritarian, rather than a scientist.

 Cuvier believed that human survivors of a catastrophe had lived in isolation, leading to the existence of three human races: Caucasian, Mongolian, and Ethiopian.
 He expressed the view that the Caucasian (his own, of course!) was the superior one.
-Although he opposed the idea of evolution, Cuvier’s linkage of isolation of human races to differences in human races strongly echoes Darwin’s later discovery that isolation of animals on the Galapagos Islands had resulted in evolutionary changes.
+Although he opposed the idea of evolution, Cuvier’s linkage of isolation of human races to differences among them strongly echoes Darwin’s later discovery that isolation of animals on the Galapagos Islands had resulted in evolutionary changes.

 Honors and Power